inTEST (NYSEAMERICAN:INTT) Updates Q3 2022 Earnings Guidance

 Analysts Set New Price Targets

-Separately, TheStreet upgraded shares of inTEST from a c rating to a b- rating in a research note on Friday, August 12th.
+Separately, TheStreet upgraded inTEST from a c rating to a b- rating in a research report on Friday, August 12th.

 Institutional Investors Weigh In On inTEST